 A: Part of my pride comes from seeing how we have evolved through the years in the machining manufacturing world.
 We have had wonderful growth and it came from hard work and dedication on everyone’s part.

-Another part of my pride comes from seeing the second generation coming up in the ranks and taking the reins.
+Another part of my pride comes from seeing the second generation of staff coming up in the ranks and taking the reins.
 The original or first generation at SPM have trained the next generation all we know.
 With their background and training, they are implementing fresh ideas for machining manufacturing to move the company into the future.

 Q: What’s a fun or interesting moment you’ve had recently at SPM?